istresearch/scrapy-cluster/docs/topics/crawler/settings.rst

 Default: ``10``

-How many seconds to wait before checking for new domain queues.
+How many seconds to wait before checking for new or expiring domain queues.
 This is also dictated by internal Scrapy processes, so setting this any lower does not guarantee a quicker refresh time.

+**SCHEDULER_QUEUE_TIMEOUT**

+Default: ``3600``

+The number of seconds older domain queues are allowed to persist before they expire.
+This acts as a cache to clean out queues from memory that have not been used recently.

 .. _c_throttle: